m90/seeThru/README.md

 </video>
 ```

-In case you are planning to have your video set to autoplay or loop you can do this when initializing the JS.
-The plugin will also fix the lack of a loop option in Firefox.<br/>
+In case you are planning to have your video set to autoplay or loop you can do this when initializing the plugin.
+The lack of a loop option in Firefox will also be fixed when doing that.<br/>
 To make the magic happen you just have to do the following:<br/>
-include jQuery (i built the plugin with 1.7.1 but it should be working with older versions down to 1.3 as well) and the plugin in your `<head>`:
+Include jQuery (I built the plugin with 1.7.1 but it should be working with older versions down to 1.4 as well) and the plugin in your `<head>`:

 ```html
 <script type="text/javascript" src="http://ajax.googleapis.com/ajax/libs/jquery/1.7.1/jquery.min.js"></script>